bbauska/JS-svg/README.md

 });
 </pre>

-Like feFlood, feTurbulence is a generator primitive that doesn't require any input; it generates its own output directly.
+<p>Like feFlood, feTurbulence is a generator primitive that doesn't require
+any input; it generates its own output directly.
 The result of this is that once we initialize an feTurbulence primitive as the latest (or only) link in the filter chain, it will simply flood the filter region with its output (which is what you'll see if you run the code at this point).
-We'll use feComposite to fix this later.
+We'll use feComposite to fix this later.</p>

-In our next step, we'll create a target region to displace (i.e., apply distortion to).
+<p>In our next step, we'll create a target region to displace (i.e., apply
+distortion to).
 To create this target area, what we'll do is soften the edges of the source graphic (the circle) using an feGaussianBlur; this has the effect of introducing some transparency to the circle's